Real brother: Reformists' future

-Reformists was not evicted from the party despite of the probe.
+Reformists were not evicted from the party despite the probe.
 There were also no plans for disciplinary action as no member filed complaint to the disciplinary committee.
 Chan and Luk, both named in the report, stressed they would not quit the party.

 The Democratic Party also allowed reformists to hold their stronghold, the New Territories East branch, days after the report was published, with Chan King-ming staying as branch head by a big margin after a major mainstreamer threw his support to Chan.
 Albert Ho, who ran to succeed Lee as party chair, also attended a party discussion initiated by the reformists.
 Ho, who was seen as the most acceptable to the rebels, also teamed up with two moderates for leadership poll in a sign of goodwill.
 He was later elected after easily overcoming reformist's candidates and ousted reformist vice-chair Chan King-ming.

 Reformists left the party in 2010 after dissenting their superiors for negotiating the electoral reform package with Chinese officials.
 They subsequently formed Neo Democrats and competed with their old party.